wandersonsales-dev/wandersonsales-dev/README.md

 <br/>

-Graduated and postgraduate in Software Engineering, currently as a front-end developer at Squid 🚀
+Graduated and postgraduate in Software Engineering, currently as a front-end developer at OSF Digital 🚀

 ---